knative/docs/blog/articles/event-driven-image-bigquery-processing-pipelines.md

 ![Image processing pipeline architecture](https://atamel.dev/img/2020/image-processing-pipeline.png)

 1. An image is saved to an input Cloud Storage bucket.
-2. Cloud Storage update event is read into Knative by [CloudStorageSource](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudstoragesource/README.md).
+2. A Cloud Storage update event is read into Knative by [CloudStorageSource](https://github.com/google/knative-gcp/blob/master/docs/examples/cloudstoragesource/README.md).
 3. Filter service receives the Cloud Storage event.
 It uses Vision API to determine if the image is safe.
 If so, it creates a custom `CloudEvent` of